You are currently viewing Finding the Best Authentic Experiences in Ireland in 2023

 “Footing the turf” was considered a back-breaking job and no doubt children in many Irish households were unhappy about being asked to participate.

 In Carracastle, Co.
-Mayo, heritage farmer Eddie Joe Dooney of Ireland West Farmstay gives visitors a chance to participate in turf-cutting themselves.
+Mayo, heritage farmer Eddie Joe Dooney of Ireland West Farmstay gives visitors a chance to participate in turf-cutting themselves through his Ireland West Bog Experience.

 Eddie Joe explains the difference between the living bog and the working bog and their intrinsic connection with rural Ireland while pointing out the unique plant life that exists in these environments.